Last update Feb. 21, 2026

 Unsafe.
 Moderate/severe adverse effects.
 Compatible under certain circumstances.
 Follow-up recommended.
 Use safer alternative or discontinue breastfeeding from 5 to 7 T ½ .
 Read Commentary.

+The flowering tops and root of the plant are used.
+It contains potentially toxic products such as camphor, eucalyptol, thujone and sesquiterpene lactones.
 It is a plant that is traditionally used to treat women’s illnesses or health issues (de Boer 2014, Kim 2013), without it being possible to prove its effectiveness (Blumenthal German Commission E 1998).
-There is very little literature on its properties.
-It supposedly has uterus-stimulating properties.
+It supposedly has uterus-stimulating properties, but there is very little literature on its properties.

 Since the last update we have not found published data on its excretion in breast milk.

-Given the lack of evidence of its efficacy and potential toxic effects, its general use is discouraged and even more so in children and pregnant or breastfeeding mothers (Skidmore 2010, Blumenthal German Commission E 1998).
+Given the lack of evidence of its efficacy and potential toxic effects, its general use is discouraged and even more so in children and pregnant or breastfeeding mothers.
+(Skidmore 2010, Blumenthal German Commission E 1998)

 Not to be confused with several other species of the same Artemisia genus.

-1. Ensure that they are from a reliable source: poisoning has occurred due to confusing one plant with another with toxic properties, as well as poisoning from heavy metals extracted from the ground and food poisoning due to contamination with bacteria or fungi.
+• Make sure they are from a reliable source: Poisonings have occurred from mistaking one plant for another with toxic properties (Cornara 2018, Hsu 1995), poisonings due to heavy metals that the plants extract from the soil, and food poisonings from contamination with bacteria or fungi.
+(Anderson 2017)

-2. Do not take in large amounts; follow recommendations from professional experts in phytotherapy.
-"Natural" products are not always good in any quantity: plants contain active substances from which much of our traditional pharmacopoeia has been obtained and can result in poisoning or act as endocrine disruptors if taken in excessive amounts or time periods.
+• Do not take in excess; follow recommendations from expert phytotherapy professionals.
+“Natural” products are not good in any quantity: plants contain active substances from which much of our traditional pharmacopoeia has been obtained and can cause intoxications or act as endocrine disruptors if consumed in exaggerated quantity or time, as they contain phytoestrogens.
+(Powers 2015, Zava 1998)

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.